Skip to Main Content

 Identifiers.
 This may include a real name, alias, address, email address, phone number, online identifier, IP address, account username and password, job title, or other similar identifiers.
 You or your agents; our other customers; our third party service providers; ad networks; data analytics providers; our affiliates; and social media networks.
 To provide you with information, products, or services; to advertise or market to you; and for our own legal obligations and business needs.
 Entities that we are required to share with pursuant to law or for legal proceedings; service providers; our affiliates; data analytics providers; prospective purchasers of our business; outside auditors and lawyers; and social media networks.

-Internet and network information.
-This may include information on your interaction with a website, application, or advertisement, such as browsing history and how you use your account.
-You or your agents; our third party service providers; ad networks; data analytics providers; our affiliates; and social media networks.
-To provide you with information, products, or services; to advertise or market to you; to improve our services and products; for our own legal obligations and business needs; and to secure our website.
-Entities that we are required to share with pursuant to law or for legal proceedings; service providers; our affiliates; data analytics providers; and social media networks.
+You or your agents; our third-party service providers and contractors; ad networks; data analytics providers; our affiliates; and social media networks.
+To provide you with information, products, or services; to advertise or market to you; to improve our products and services; for our own legal obligations and business needs; and to secure our website.
+Entities that we are required to share with pursuant to law or for legal proceedings; service providers and contractors; our affiliates; data analytics providers; and social media networks.

 Device information.
 This may include the operating system of your device, device identifier, the type of device you are using, or your geolocation information.
 You; our third party service providers; data analytics providers; our affiliates; and social media networks.
 To provide you with information, products, or services; to advertise or market to you; to improve our services and products; to secure our websites; and for our own business needs.
 Entities that we are required to share with pursuant to law or for legal proceedings; service providers; data analytics providers; and social media networks.